moliver28/research-handbook/content/handbook/engineering/development/sec/govern/_index.md

 - `devops::govern` - for Objectives and key results for the stage, and stage groups
 - `group::` - for Objectives and key results for a specific group

 Each Objective and Key Result should have an assignee who is DRI for providing status updates throughout the quarter.
 Regular updates are preferred.
-At a minmum these should be updated
+At a minimum these should be updated
 - By end of day, the second friday of every month
 - Ay the end of the quarter